-The amendments are effective for annual periods beginning on or after January 1, 2023.
-The adoption of amendments to IAS 1 and IFRS Practice Statement 2 is not expected to have a material impact on the consolidated financial statements.
+The Company adopted the amendments to IAS 1 and IFRS Practice Statement 2 effective January 1, 2023.
+The adoption of amendments to IAS 1 and IFRS Practice Statement 2 did not have a material impact on the consolidated financial statements.